marcoralab/postImpute/README.md

 `include_samp` accepts a space/tab-delimited text file with vcf IDs in the first column and optional sex in the second column, and removes all unlisted samples from the current analysis. `exclude_samp` does the same for all *listed* samples.

+#### Minimac Version

+This pipeline will automatically detect whether minimac3 or minimac4 was used by default when run independantly and assume minimac4 when run as part of imputePipeline.
+You can override this behavior by setting `minimac_version`.

+Options are `3`, `4` or `guess`.

 ### Running

 You must run the pipeline with Anaconda environments and Singularity enabled.
 You can either use a Snakemake profile to do so or run the pipeline with the following command: